sauusa/SQL-Overview/README.md

     FROM films WHERE extract(year from release_date) between 1995 and 2000;

     SELECT d.first_name, d.last_name, sum(r.domestic_takings + r.international_takings) as sum_rev
     FROM directors d, movie m, revenues r
     WHERE d.director_id = m.director_id
-	     AND m.movie_id    = r.movie_id
+      and m.movie_id = r.movie_id
-	     AND r.domestic_takings is not null
+      and r.domestic_takings is NOT NULL
-	     AND r.international_takings is not null
+      and r.international_takings is NOT NULL
     GROUP BY d.first_name, d.last_name
-     HAVING sum_rev > 500
+    HAVING d.last_name is NOT NULL
     ORDER BY sum_rev desc
     LIMIT 10;

 ### DCL - Data Control Language